MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

 1. Repeat the previous two steps for each sensor you want to test.

-1. Access the device details page for the computer you ran the connectivity test from, such as from the **Devices** page, by searching for device name, or elsewhere in the Defender portal.
+1. Access the device details page for the computer you ran the connectivity test from, such as from the **Devices** page, by searching for device name, or from elsewhere in the Defender portal.

 1. On the device details tab, select the **Timeline** tab to view the following activity: